FlorinSenoner/cas_fee_02/README.md

 * Internet Explorer

 ## 👩‍💻 User Testing
-The App was tested by three users (two female, one male).
-The users were given no specific task, nor a description of the app.
+### Overview
+* Head of Test: Dennis Briner
+* Date of Tests: 13.04.2018 - 16.04.2018
+* Test Object: Wettemer.com as a platform
+* Business Case: We want to see if the app is intuitive, user friend and fun
+* Main Objectives: Test persons have to be able to use the app as intended without any instructions
+* Tester: Choosen were people from our private environment.
+Three testers were recruited, two female one male.
+* Equipment: The testers mobile phone (two iOS, one Android Device)
-They received the URL with the words: "this is pretty dope. check it out!"
+* Task: On purpouse, no specific task was given.
+Just the URL with the words "go ahead and check it out".
 ![user testing](http://res.cloudinary.com/duhriq6qo/image/upload/c_scale,h_680/v1523910289/user_testing.jpg)

-Results were:

-### Positive
+### Positive Results
 * the app is almost self explaining and very intuitive
 * they liked the app
 * offline and real time features impressed